Heat Map in Power BI

 Heat maps use colors to represent the data graphically.
 The thickness of the color means more (high) data in that region.

 It shows the popularity of the data in color-coded.
-A heat map helps easily identify which month, state, or zone has good profit and which are bad ones.
+A heat map helps easily identify which month, state, or zone has good and bad profits.

 Comments are closed.